SublimeText/Helium/README.md

 ## Installation

-Now this package is under the package control channel!

 You can install it with Package Control plugin, run `Package Control: Install Package`, then choose `Helium` from the package list.